pranjal0715/PortFolio/README.md

 This project includes next/font for automated optimization and loading of custom Google Fonts, including the Inter font.

 ## Additional Resources
-Learn more about Next.js using these resources:
+Learn more  Next.js using these resources:

 Official Documentation – Explore Next.js features and API details.
 Learn Next.js – Dive into an interactive tutorial to build with Next.js.